nomansadiq11/devops-utils/mac/gitcli.md

 - its version control tool as everyone know about it

-> how to install it
+> how to install git

 ```
 brew install git
 ```